In this article

 • Slow down expense categorization, bill payments, and records storage and retrieval

-• Make it difficult to stay on top of wasteful, irrelevant, or non-deductible spending
+• Make it difficult to stay on top of wasteful, irrelevant, or non-deductible business expenses

 Automating your receipt submissions and business expense tracking saves time and money.
 It also ensures all the data you need to make expense deduction claims is right at your fingertips.